Fake (manga): Anime

 Fake was adapted into a one-hour OVA based on volume two of the manga.

 The Japanese voice actor cast is notable, with such famous names as Tomokazu Seki playing Dee, Nobuo Tobita playing Ryo, and Rica Matsumoto both playing Bikky and singing the closing theme, "Starlight Heaven".

 It has aired in the U.S. on Logo as part of an anthology series dedicated to LGBT-themed animation and geek culture called Alien Boot Camp.
 It premiere in two parts, the first half on November 9, 2007, and the second a week later on November 16, 2007.

-Dee and Ryo are on vacation at a charming English hotel by a lake.
-Ryo is hoping to get some peace and relaxation; Dee is hoping to get some Ryo.
+Dee and Ryo are on vacation at an English hotel by a lake.
+Ryo is hoping to get some peace and relaxation; Dee is hoping to get some quality time with Ryo.
 However, things take a bad turn when a dead body is found floating in the lake.
-Dee and Ryo don't want to do police work when they're on vacation, but it's hard to avoid it when a case falls in your lap!
+Dee and Ryo don't want to do police work when they're on vacation, but it's hard to avoid it when a case falls in your lap.

 They meet two other guests, Arisa and Cindy.
 Arisa and Ryo bond over the fact that they're both of Japanese descent while Arisa also bonds with Dee over Dee's unrequited love, as Arisa herself had waited six years for the man she loves to propose.
 After a pleasant day together, strange sounds are heard in the darkness of the hotel lobby.
 Investigating, Ryo and Dee meet Berkeley Rose, a New York cop who has decided to investigate the murder as "a fun way to kill time".